gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - A Jar binary is defined for each target platform.
 - Running `gradle assemble` will build the Jars, and the bytecode in each Jar uses the correct bytecode version.
+- Binaries with correct target JVM runtime appear in the output of the components report.

 #### Open issues

-- Binaries should be visible in the component report (Yes, should be already done so write test)
 - Discover or configure the JDK installations (Later)
 - Need some convention or mechanism for source that is conditionally included based on the target platform.
 (Later)